ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

 ---

-# Creazione di un package
+# Creating a package

 <asciinema-player src="cast/julia-example.cast" rows="20" cols="94" font-size="medium"></asciinema-player>

-# Struttura della directory
+# The directory tree

--   Quando avrete completato l'esercizio, la directory dovrebbe avere questo aspetto:
+-   Once you have completed the exercise, the directory should have this shape:

     ```text
     $ tree hello_world